Acing Role-Play Interviews: 7 Steps for Guaranteed Success

 6) Practise, Practise, Practise

 Nothing will improve your performance on the day more than familiarity with the exercise.
 It will improve your competence and also help you stay relaxed.

 You can practise detailed role-plays and watch a 45-minute coaching video that walks you through your copy of the ACHQ Elite Role-Play Performance Framework™ in the Role-Play Masterclass.

 This is easy to say and difficult to do, but it’s vital to your success.
-Have a read of my article “How To Deal With Nerves & Anxiety” to learn some effective techniques to reduce any last minute panic.
+Have a read of our article “How To Deal With Nerves & Anxiety” to learn some effective techniques to reduce any last minute panic.
 Remember you can get hold of a full suite of interview preparation tools here.

 - Do you have to take a numerical reasoning test or a verbal reasoning test?
 If so you may want to check out the aptitude tests section of the site.

 - You can find practice tests and tons of free advice on every other type of ‘reasoning test’ too: numerical, verbal, abstract, logical, inductive, diagrammatic, spatial, mechanical comprehension, UKCAT, and Watson-Glaser tests.

 - Worried about your assessment day?
 Maybe you’re worried about performing a presentation or preparing for an interview or group exercise or in-tray exercise?

 - Perhaps you’d like some guidance on how to deal with nerves & anxiety at your interview?